-The Master of Arts in Psychology is designed primarily as an intermediate degree.
+The Master of Arts in Psychological Sciences is designed primarily as an intermediate degree.
 This program prepares the student for advanced studies in many psychological fields such as developmental, experimental, learning, personality and counseling, school, and social psychology.

-Along with the Psychology (MA) degree, the psychology department also offers the following options for graduate study: Psychology (Combined BA/MA), Industrial and Organizational Psychology (MA), Family/Civil Forensic Psychology (Certificate), and Criminal Forensic Psychology (Certificate).
+Along with the Psychology (MA) degree, the psychology department also offers the following options for graduate study: Psychological Sciences (Combined BA/MA), Industrial and Organizational Psychology (MA), Family/Civil Forensic Psychology (Certificate), and Criminal Forensic Psychology (Certificate).

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.